heri/studiozenkai/content/post/athleticism-wealth.md

 High-level athletes follow advanced training plans, nutrition requiring advanced and expensive ingredients, and supported by teams with dozens of years of experience.
 Tech equipment like watches, sensors and software allows you to track, analyze and improve performance.
 Scientific studies allows you to try all the latest technics to get the marginal improvement to qualify and win key sports events.

-For sports like sailing, dressage, road biking, the best of the best gear will get you ahead.
+And in sports like sailing or dressage?
+Forget talent; the gear alone decides half the battle.
+No African kid who grew up swimming in a river is winning a gold in rowing.

 Financial support by institutions allow athletes to focus, to prevent them for worrying on their basic needs.